-The carrying values of the borrowings under the Company's unsecured revolving credit facility and term loan facility approximate fair value because the interest rate is variable and reflective of market rates.
+The carrying values of the borrowings under the Company's unsecured revolving credit facility, commercial paper program and previously, bridge and term loan facilities, approximate fair value because the interest rate is variable and reflective of market rates.
 The Company considers the fair value of its debt to be a Level 2 measurement on the fair value hierarchy.